 Ok, (clears throat, here is goes) I always like to look at spices in the eyes of Ayurvedic practices.
 Though cardamom has many health benefits, today I wanted to just touch on what it can do for the stomach.
 I am fascinated by the digestive system.

 Not only is cardamom delightful and appetizing, it is highly aromatic.
 Aromatic spices are a powerful friend to those with a myriad of digestive difficulties, from belching to sluggish digestion.
 It accelerates the gastric emptying rate, meaning it relaxes the stomach valves that prevent your food from entering the small intestine.
 It also has been shown to relieve nausea and has been used as an aid in morning sickness.

-- 2 cups rolled, gluten-free oats, soaked and dehydrated
+- 2 cups rolled, gluten-free oats, soaked & dehydrated

 - 1 cup almond flour